 "You're too old to have a mother.
 I'm just curious."
 "Well."
 Charlie paused.
 "I know it was today when I came in, not yesterday."
 Ellie looked at Jobe.
-"I ain't his pappy!" said Jobe.

-"Well, it doesn't matter.
-What matters is that we're taking off today and getting back on our Steinbeck loop."
+Jobe shrugged.
+"I ain't his pappy!"
+"Well, it doesn't matter."
+Ellie felt like the only adult in the room.
+"What matters is that we're taking off today and getting back on our Steinbeck loop."
 "Yes, that'll be nice," added Jobe.

-"Uh, kids," Charlie paused, again.
+"Uh, kids," Charlie paused again.
 "I want to stay just one more day.
 We'll go tomorrow.
 I promise."
 "What on earth for, Charlie?"
-Ellie asked, a little exasperated.
+Ellie asked, exasperated.

 "I got a little more looking around to do."

 "At what?" asked Jobe.

 "Yes, at what?" added Ellie.
 "There's nothing to see here."
 "I know.
 But this is probably my last chance to be here."
-Ellie looked at Jobe, again.
+Ellie looked at Jobe again.
 They both repeated the same shrug they gave when Charlie requested the detour.
 "OK."
 Ellie finally said.
 "One more day with the frogs."
 "Hey, you got that from me," said Charlie.
 "I used to say it based on that Bible story with all the Egyptian plagues."
 "I know," said Ellie.
 "And it fits, here and now!"
 "We'll just hang out here today, and off we go tomorrow," Jobe said, trying to put a positive spin on things.
-After breakfast, Ellie started reading an Agatha Christy mystery she found on the shelf next to the VHS tape collection.
-Jobe got the playing cards out of the wooden crate and started playing solitaire on the small kitchen table.
+After breakfast, Ellie started reading an Agatha Christie mystery she found in the cupboard next to Charlie's VHS tape collection.
+Jobe got the playing cards out of the wooden crate and started dealing a hand of solitaire on the small kitchen table.
 "How about you, Charlie?
 What ya gonna do today?" asked Ellie.
 "Oh, just some wandering and observing people," said Charlie.
 "People are stranger than anyone!
 Especially when they gamble.
 It owns many of them, ya know.
 It's a great reminder of how foolish it is.
-Seeing them kissing their money away keeps me focused on what's important in life."
+Watching them kiss their money away kept me focused on what's important in life."
 "I don't think I need that as a reminder," said Ellie.
 "But go have a good time."
 Charlie exited through the side door of the RV.
-Ellie rushed over, opened the door, and yelled, "Well see you tonight.
+Ellie rushed over, opened the door, and yelled, "We'll see you tonight.
 And don't stay out too late."
 "I'll be back before dark, Mom.
 Count on it.
 We have another long day tomorrow."
 Ellie closed the door.
 She looked at Jobe.
 "I think we're back on track!
 But now we have an entire day to kill and nowhere to go."
 Jobe and Ellie spent the whole day wishing they were on the road and not stuck in Vegas.
-It was a very long day.
-In the late afternoon, Jobe said, "I'm ready for a good meal.
+It was a very long day - longer than any driving day they had done.
+In the late afternoon, Jobe said, "Tm ready for a good meal.
 How about you?"
-"Can we find a steak house and avoid the Casinos," asked Ellie.
+"Can we find a steak house and avoid the Casinos?" asked Ellie.